rudivanek/web-scrapper/docs/PimpMyCopy-Features.md

 - `editedByHand` is passed as `false` for now — the field exists for when section-editor edits can be detected.
 - The screenshot note correctly distinguishes dual-URL mode: "adjuntar la de {copyUrl} — no la de {designUrl}."
 - Lorem Ipsum runs get a bold warning: "El texto es de relleno.
 No entregar esta salida a un cliente como su sitio."

 ### Typecheck / Build

+- `npm run typecheck`: 17 errors, all pre-existing.
+Zero new errors.
+- `npm run build`: succeeded, exit 0.

+---

+## Download the screenshot the app already captured (Step 22)

+**Added:** 2026-08-01

+The app already captures a full-page screenshot during extraction (Firecrawl's `screenshot@fullPage`), feeds it to the blueprint, and shows it as a preview — but there was no way to download it, forcing users to re-screenshot the same page with an external tool.
+The external screenshot is worse: it captures whatever the viewport showed at an arbitrary moment, while the app's is a full-page capture of exactly what was scraped, at the moment it was scraped.

+### What changed

+One file: `src/components/DesignExtractor.tsx`, two edits.

+1. **`downloadScreenshot` helper** — handles all three Firecrawl response shapes (data URI, bare base64, remote URL) and triggers a browser download as a `.png`.
+Mirrors the same three-way branching already in `imagePrep.ts`'s `prepareScreenshot`.
+2. **Button and note in the screenshot preview** — a "Descargar" button in the preview's title bar, and a caption below the image naming the captured page and instructing the user to attach it to the builder.

+### Why the screenshot matters

+In dual-URL mode the app captures the *structure* page (the copy URL), which is the one that must be attached to the builder prompt and the one that is easy to get wrong.
+The download button removes the guesswork.

+### Typecheck / Build